 What is one of the most dangerous, tiring and least appreciated professions today?
 Would you be surprised if I was to say, a garbage man?
-Yes, your local sanitation worker must go through thick and thin, literally.
+Yes, your local waste management workers must go through thick and thin, literally.
 Whether it’s treacherous weather conditions, or precarious factors of the garbage itself, they don’t work on easy street.
 There is also another aspect of garbage pickup to consider.
 That is the respectable treatment of the workers by the home or apartment dwellers who use the services of the sanitation company.

 How careful are we when we throw away our trash?